Bosnian War: Central Bosnia

 The beginning of April was marked by incidents in central Bosnia between Bosniak and Croat civilians and soldiers, including assaults, murders and armed confrontations.
-The most serious were the kidnapping of four members of the HVO outside Novi Travnik, and of HVO commander Živko Totić near Zenica by the mujahideen.
+The most serious were the kidnapping of four members of the HVO outside Novi Travnik, and of HVO commander Živko Totić near Zenica by mujahideen.
 The ARBiH representatives denied any involvement and a joint ARBiH-HVO commission was formed to investigate.
 The HVO personnel were subsequently exchanged in May for POWs that were arrested by the HVO.
 The April incidents escalated into an armed conflict on 15 April in the area of Vitez, Busovača, Kiseljak and Zenica.
 The outnumbered HVO in the Zenica municipality was quickly defeated, followed by an exodus of Croat civilians.

 In the Busovača municipality, the ARBiH gained some ground and inflicted heavy casualties on the HVO, but the HVO held the town of Busovača and the Kaonik intersection between Busovača and Vitez.
 The ARBiH failed to cut the HVO held Kiseljak enclave into smaller parts and isolate the town of Fojnica from Kiseljak.
 Many Bosniak civilians were detained or forced to leave Kiseljak.

 In the Vitez area, Blaškić used his limited forces to carry out spoiling attacks on the ARBiH, thus preventing the ARBiH from cutting of the Travnik–Busovača road and seizing the SPS explosives factory in Vitez.
 On 16 April, the HVO launched a spoiling attack on Ahmići, east of Vitez.
 After the attacking units breached the ARBiH lines and entered the village, groups of irregular HVO units went from house to house, burning them and killing civilians.
 When Croat forces arrived in Ahmići, they left all Croats alone, and massacred the Bosniaks who could not flee in time.
 The Ahmići massacre resulted in more than 100 killed Bosniak civilians.
 The massacre was discovered by UN peacekeeping troops of the 1st Battalion, Cheshire Regiment, drawn from the British Army, under the command of Colonel Bob Stewart.
 The Bosnian Government made a monument dedicated to all 116 victims.
 Elsewhere in the area, the HVO blocked the ARBiH forces in the Stari Vitez quarter of Vitez and prevented an ARBiH advance south of the town.
-On 24 April, mujahideen forces attacked the Miletići northeast of Travnik and killed four Croat civilians.
+On 24 April, mujahideen attacked the Miletići northeast of Travnik and killed four Croat civilians.
 The rest of the captured civilians were taken to the Poljanice camp.
 However, the conflict did not spread to Travnik and Novi Travnik, though the HVO and the ARBiH brought in reinforcements from this area.
 On 25 April, Izetbegović and Boban signed a ceasefire.
 ARBiH Chief of Staff, Sefer Halilović, and HVO Chief of Staff, Milivoj Petković, met on a weekly basis to solve issues and implement the ceasefire.
 However, the truce was not respected on the ground and the HVO and ARBiH forces were still engaged in the Busovača area until 30 April.